palera1n/docs/COMMONISSUES.md

   - Restore the backup.
   - Try jailbreaking again.

-On A11, you can use FakePass from https://repo.alexia.lol/ to have a passcode (and Face ID on the iPhone X, no Touch ID support on the 8 yet), but this will only work in jailbroken state.
+On A11, you can use FakePass from https://repo.alexia.lol/ to have a passcode (and Face ID on the iPhone X, no Touch ID support yet), but this will only work in jailbroken state.
 It can be bypassed by simply rebooting the device.

 A10 devices boot using PongoOS, so they will natively support a passcode and Touch ID.

 #### **Cannot download apps from App Store**
+**Method 1**
-Install Choicy from [this repo](https://opa334.github.io/) and disable tweak injection into the App Store.
+Install Choicy from [this repo](https://opa334.github.io) and disable tweak injection into the App Store.

+**Method 2**
-Alternatively, disable tweak injection globally in the Substitute app and respring.
+Disable tweak injection globally in the Substitute app and respring.
 You can re-enable it after downloading the apps you wanted.

+**Method 3**
+Install "Not a bypass" from [this repo](https://uckermark.github.io/repo/), open the app it installs, enable the bypass, install the app(s) you want and then disable the bypass.

 #### **Snowboard theming incorrectly**
 You may be encountering an issue with Snowboard not theming correctly or not theming at all.
 To fix this, make sure you have Snowboard from [SparkDev's repo](https://sparkdev.me) to solve these issues.